CAPITOL CORRIDOR JOINT POWERS AUTHORITY SOUTH BAY CONNECT PROJECT

 The principal objective of the CWG is to create diverse focus groups to come together several times over the course of project development to share information as well as identify and address community concerns.
 Activities will include hosted meetings (virtual or in-person as appropriate) with ongoing coordination, and e-blast communication.
 It is anticipated the meeting frequency will be quarterly or timed to integrate with technical milestones (up to four meetings over the course of roughly one year).
 The meetings will be led by Capitol Corridor Joint Powers Authority (CCJPA) staff and supported by the SBC consultant team.

 CCJPA staff are currently working on an application process for individuals interested in becoming a member of the Community Working Group.
 At this time it is expected that there will be ten members from Fremont from the areas most affected by the project with two members each representing Ardenwood neighborhoods, Ardenwood businesses, Centerville and Niles as well as two members from the City’s Mobility Commission to represent the mobility needs of the city as a whole.
-If you are interested in becoming a member of the CWG, please fill out the application in the link below and send it to ShirleyQ@capitolcorridor.org by January 18, 2021.
+If you are interested in becoming a member of the CWG, please fill out the application in the link below and send it to ShirleyQ@capitolcorridor.org by February 17, 2021.
+The first meeting for the CWG will be February 24, 2021 from 4-5:30PM.